What you need to know about Cyber Attacks

-A new cyber security survey released last week and backed by computer technology firm Cisco Canada is revealing what many already know – Canadian businesses in the world of new mobile or cloud-based models have little or no defense for cyber-attacks, but it’s the small and medium-sized businesses, typically struggling financially, that are the most exposed.
+A new cybersecurity survey released last week and backed by computer technology firm Cisco Canada is revealing what many already know – Canadian businesses in the world of new mobile or cloud-based models have little or no defense for cyberattacks, but it’s the small and medium-sized businesses, typically struggling financially, that is the most exposed.

-Roughly 40 percent of the 498 Canadian firms surveyed in August of this year do not have an effective security strategy ready, or lag behind in preparedness.
+Roughly 40 percent of the 498 Canadian firms surveyed in August of this year does not have an effective security strategy ready or lag behind in preparedness.
 Canadian firms with fewer than 100 employees accounted for a larger proportion of those without a security strategy (26 percent) compared with organizations with up to 500 employees (11 percent) or larger staff (16 percent).

 Many companies do not have the technology-appropriate level of protection for the connected world.
 Almost 95 percent of Canadian businesses do not know how to protect company data on employee-owned devices.

 It is concerning, to say the least, given that increases in network attacks over the last decade have increased, and isn’t slowing down.
 Those small and medium companies need to become more aware of data threats involving handheld devices, but this is difficult for cash-strapped companies trailing in their defenses.